 Since the school would pay the recruiter to hire you, their services could be available at almost no cost.

-They usually also help with the visa process and settle in China.
+They usually also help with the visa process and settling in China.
 Another option is to opt for a Teach Abroad Program.

-These help with the application process and enable smooth processing.
+These support the application process and ensure smooth processing.

-Plus, the program proposes your application to specific schools that might revert to your application with an offer.
+Additionally, the program submits your application to specific schools that may respond with an offer.
 However, on the downside, your choice of schools is narrowed.

 When to apply and contract duration?